-Customizing your training courses, sometimes even going so far as adaptive learning, means incorporating people’s actual needs, favorite learning methods, and their wishes—their thirst for knowledge!
+Customized learning programs respond to individual needs, preferred learning methods, and learning desires—in other words, their thirst for knowledge!
 What do they want to learn?
 And how?
-What we’re focusing on is what your team members want.
-Learners who connect emotionally with what they’re learning show a greater interest and have greater understanding.
-And figuring out why this happens, they’ll be even happier.
-It’s a virtuous cycle.
-But one that’s been overlooked in the past.
+The focus is on what your team members want.
+Learners who connect emotionally with what they’re learning show greater interest and have a better understanding of what is presented.
+Knowing how the learning process works gives learners agency, which in turn creates positive reinforcement.
+It’s a virtuous cycle, one that’s been overlooked in the past.

-Jobs, skills and experiences vary within a company.
-Tastes and personalities, too.
-Team members are more motivated when the content, already fine-tuned to their personalities, is more appealing, understandable, and directly linked to the skills they want to improve.
+Jobs, skills and experiences vary within a company, as do tastes and personalities.
+Team members are more motivated when content, already fine-tuned to their personalities, is more appealing, understandable, and directly linked to the skills they want to acquire or improve.
 It makes them feel more valued—and this only motivates them more.

 LXPs: a new way of learning

-Adapting training programs to team members’ psychological profiles is key to motivating learners and ensuring effective training.
-From this observation, the LXPs’ were created.
-The learner influences the personalization of his training course according to his criteria.
-He is free to choose using pedagogical affinities (or type of resources for example), available time or defining a priority issue.
+Adapting training programs to individual psychological profiles is key to motivating learners and ensuring effective training.
+It is from this observation that LXPs were born.
+The learner influences the personalization of each training course according to individual criteria.
+Each learner is free to choose using pedagogical affinities (a type of resource for example), time constraints, or a defined priority.

-But the LXPs can only do so much alone.
-For improved customization, they need lots of data and content.
-They must be able to store and share a company’s in-house resources and draw on available external online content or content from specialist vendors.
-And of course, they must be able to capitalize on the content generated by the users themselves.
-This enormous data pool means you can offer interactive, relevant, enticing, and motivating content.
+But an LXP can only do so much on its own.
+For improved customization, a large amount of data and content is needed.
+They must be able to store and share a company’s in-house resources, drawing on available external online content or content from specialist vendors.
+And of course, they need to capitalize on the content generated by users themselves.
+This enormous data pool allows you to offer interactive, relevant, enticing, and motivating content.

 Targeted training for each personality type

-Motivated, engaged learners, enjoying customized learning programs, mean better performance.
-L&D teams are ahead of the game.
-They use customized training to boost pass, take-up, and retention rates among learners.
+Customized learning programs mean more motivated and engaged learners, and better performance results soon follow.
+L&D teams are ahead of the game when they use customized training to boost pass rates, take-up rates, and retention rates among learners.

 Applied machine learning

-Using specific algorithms to process data, machine learning generates a predictive analysis.
-An increasing quantity of data collected and analyzed will result in a greater precision in defining the educational objective.
+In general, using targeted algorithms to process data, machine learning generates a predictive analysis.
+An increasing quantity of data for analysis results in greater precision when defining educational objectives.

-Applied to training, machine learning doesn’t just help programs’ customization; it also tailors them to an individual’s needs and progress.
-So machine learning fine-tunes knowledge to learners’ profiles.
+Applied to training, machine learning doesn’t just help with the customization of a program; it also tailors it to an individual’s needs and progress.
+In this way, machine learning fine tunes knowledge to each learner’s individual profile.
 Algorithms collect and analyze learner data, and then add the results to the training process.
-This wealth of information helps to refine existing learning programs and formats.
-The upshot leads to an even more effective training.
+This wealth of information helps refine and optimize existing learning programs and formats, which in turn leads to even more effective training.

-Using customized training as part of your in-house professional development can put you a step ahead.
-Motivated learners put more effort in.
-And the upswing in your skills capital will be even more noticeable.
-Company performance and results will soar.
-And this change will be long-lasting.
+The use of customized training as part of your L&D strategy can put you a step ahead.
+Motivated learners put more effort in, which makes the upswing in skills capital even more noticeable.
+Company performance and results will soar, and this change will be long-lasting.

 At CrossKnowledge, we’ve made customized training one of our key areas of expertise.
-But it’s only one of the four areas we have invested in.
-Discover what happens when we add our cognitive reflexes.
-Measure the difference in motivation and pass rates when managers get involved and you’ll see how you can use data to your advantage.
-Find out more about all four dimensions by downloading our e-Book: The Four Pillars of Successful Training Courses.
+But it’s only one of the four areas we are invested in.
+Discover what happens when cognitive reflexes are added to the mix.
+By measuring the differences in motivation and pass rates when managers get involved, and you’ll see how you can use data to your advantage.
+Find out more about these key elements by downloading our e-Book: The Four Pillars of Successful Training Courses.